claydotio/clay-mobile/specs/game-discovery.md

 game-discovery.ep

 ### BACKEND
-For now we'll continue to grab game data from MySQL since the entire developer dashboard is based on MySQL.
+* For now, grab data from MySQL since entire developer dashboard is tied to it
-We shouldn't need any other database for this stage.
-For later stages of this app, we'll want to look into what's best for the stream, etc...
-Probably don't want to build on top of what's there now for too long - though we could and just abstract out read/writes (which we should do anyways)
+* No other database for this stage since the primary use is just to display games

-We'll want a separate node.js server for this app
+* Separate node.js server for this app

-Needs to be horizontally scalable
+* Horizontally scalable

 ### PREPARING FOR NEW PLATFORMS
 While we're initially building this for Kik, we need to keep in mind it will soon be followed by other platforms.

-#### Marketplace -> Game Flow
+#### Marketplace -> Game Open Flow
-This means we need to keep in mind the flow between marketplace and game for each platform.
 On Kik we have the option to either open the game in a modal window within the Clay 'app' (see figure 1), OR we can open a new page that takes up the whole window.
 Both add the game as a favorite to the sidebar.

-My initial feeling is the modal option will be better for us because it helps the marketplace app retain better if they continue to a game they may not enjoy (or is a really quick game).
-The downside is it could cause less engagement in the games themselves.
+My initial feeling is the modal option will be better for us because it helps the marketplace app retain better The downside is it could cause less engagement in the games themselves.
 This is something we should test.

 **Figure 1 (this is a chat modal over an app.
 The browser modal is similar - just different content)**
 <img src="/../master/specs/resources/kik-modal.png?raw=true" alt="Figure 1" style="width: 250px">